MartinThoma/MartinThoma.github.io/_posts/2012-08-01-how-to-write-music-with-latex.md

 title: How to write music with LaTeX
 author: Martin Thoma
 date: 2012-08-01 10:45:49.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- LaTeX
-- music
-- note
-- sheet music
+tags: LaTeX, music, note, sheet music
 featured_image: 2012/08/latex-music-thumb.png
 ---
 It is possible to write music with LaTeX.
 My girlfriend was quite surprised of this, so I decided to <del datetime="2012-08-01T08:01:06+00:00">write a little tutorial</del> show some examples.